 Thus helping your business website show up higher, in search engines, for profitable keywords for your business.

-Once your website is on the map you will begin to see more traffic from Google search.
+Once your website is indexed in Google, you will see more traffic from search results.
 It’s also essential to keep your website active by creating new content regularly.
-Google is likelier to visit websites with active blogs more frequently than static websites with no new activity.
+Google is likelier to visit websites with active blogs than static websites with no recent activity.

-If you have a blog attached to your website, try to write one new blog post monthly.
+If you have a blog attached to your website, aim to write one new blog post monthly.
 This will help keep your website fresh and relevant in Google’s eyes and allow you to share further information with your audience.

 Here are some additional tips for writing blog posts that will help your website rank well in Google: